Supporting Local Charities Where Children Need Help Most | Download a PDF About Bridge the Gap Project

 Strengthening early learning through research and classroom implementation.

-In 2024, Trehaus partnered with the Institute of Social and Policy Sciences (ISAPS) to conduct a research study across 50 government schools in Punjab, Pakistan.
-Using the Little Lab platform, this pilot focused on improving foundational literacy and numeracy outcomes in early-grade classrooms.
+In 2024, Trehaus partnered with the Institute of Social and Policy Sciences (ISAPS) to conduct a research pilot across 50 government schools in Punjab, Pakistan.

 The impact:

-50 grade-one classrooms reached
+• 50 grade-one classrooms reached

-50 teachers trained to deliver structured early learning
+• 50 teachers trained to deliver structured early learning

-2,000+ students engaged in foundational learning assessments
+• 2,000+ students engaged in foundational learning assessments

-1,600 students supported through classroom instruction using the Teaching Toolbox
+• 1,600 students supported through classroom instruction using the Teaching Toolbox

 Within weeks, students demonstrated measurable gains in literacy, numeracy, and early STEAM skills.

-The pilot also identified 195 students who were significantly ahead of grade level—highlighting the importance of differentiated learning within early education classrooms.
+The pilot also identified 195 students who were significantly ahead of grade level, highlighting the importance of differentiated learning within early education classrooms.

 Educator capacity improved alongside student outcomes, with reduced student-teacher ratios and 84% of teachers reporting positive feedback on the tools and approach.